 Notified Bodies can carry out tasks as a Notified Body under the EMCD only for apparatus under the scope of the Directive but not for fixed installations –due to their nature- under the scope of the Directive.

-Regardless of whether the manufacturer has applied harmonised standards or not, in order to cover the requirements of Article 6 of the Directive, he or his authorized representative can always request a Notified Body to help in the conformity assessment procedure of the apparatus.
+Regardless of whether the manufacturer has applied harmonised standards or not, in order to cover the requirements of Article 6 of the Directive, he or his authorized representative may always request a Notified Body to involve in the conformity assessment procedure of the apparatus.
 The procedure is described in Annex III of the Directive (Module B, followed by Module C).

 7.2 Annex III procedure